-The semester course load of a full-time graduate student is nine (9) hours.
-The maximum load for a full-time master's degree student is 12 credits hours in any semester.
-Any master's degree course load greater than 12 credit hours must be approved by the program director.
+The semester course load of a full-time graduate student is six (6) hours.
+The maximum load for a full-time master's degree student in College of Graduate and Professional Studies is twelve (12) credits hours in any semester.
+Any master's degree course load greater than twelve (12) credit hours must be approved by the Program Director.